mitchelldmiller/quick-mail-wp-plugin/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4AAGBFXRAPFJY
 Tags: email, admin, mail, attachment, Spanish
 Requires at least: 4.2
-Tested up to: 4.3
+Tested up to: 4.4
 Stable tag: 1.2.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Adds "Quick Mail" to Tools.
-Send text or html email with file attachment from user's credentials.
+Send text or html email with a file attachment from user's credentials.
 Fast, simple.
 Spanish translation.

 == Description ==

 >Quick Mail is the easiest way to send an email with an attachment to a WordPress user on your site.

-Send a quick email from WordPress Admin.
+Send a quick email from WordPress Dashboard to a WordPress user, or anyone.
 Adds Quick Mail to Tools menu.

 Mail is sent with user's name and email.
 One file can be attached to message.